mylsklaark/duck_db/README.md

 - store data
 - be queried with a range of visualisation tools

+I'll use a local installation on my Mac, referercing specific commands here to help me when I revist the project.

 In terms of a data warehousing or modelling context, we will be applying Slowly Changing Dimension Type 1 (SCD Type 1).
 This means that:

 - the dimension data is being overwritten each time with no version or history kept